 The International Air Transport Association, which represents carriers around the world, pointed to a report that noted an "apparently low rate of in-flight transmission," but also acknowledged little research has been published on the subject.

 One concerning example of what can go wrong is a flight from Greece to Wales on Aug.
-25. The passengers included seven people believed to have been potentially infectious and 16 passengers have now tested positive, the BBC reported.
+25. The passengers included seven people believed to have been potentially infectious and 16 passengers later tested positive, the BBC reported.
 Travelers complained many people on board were ignoring basic precautions.

-A study published last month examined a flight from Israel to Germany in March.
+A study published in August examined a flight from Israel to Germany in March.
 The passengers included 24 members of a tourist group who had recently had contact with a hotel manager who later tested positive for COVID-19.

 Both fliers with likely onboard transmission sat within two rows of the tourists who already had COVID-19, the study found.